GitLeeRepo/Cpp_ProgrammingNotes/Cpp_ProgrammingNotes.md

     }

     // not equal if orderItems object doesn't have same orderNum
-    // for more of a 'not in' operator than nonequality bool operator!=(int orderNum) {
+    // for more of a 'not in' operator than inequality bool operator!=(int orderNum) {
         return !hasOrder(orderNum);
     }